akashgohil/akashgohil/README.md

     I love Data Science and every day I am learning to apply the principles of Data Science, Analytics & Business Intelligence in solving problems for research.
     I have been learning to solve problems in Data cleaning, Data preprocessing, EDA, using the tools and methods of Data Science and Analytics.

     Academically, I'm a sound person with good knowledge of Algorithms and Data Structures.
-I also worked with WordPress having good knowledge of SEO.
+I also worked with WordPress having good understanding of SEO.
   If you want to check my work then just visit my repository.<br>
-    If you want to know more about me then just visit my linkedin profile.
+    If you want to know more about me then just visit my LinkedIn profile.
 </details>

 <!-- Tools & Technologies -->